All About Energy Density in Aviation

 What about moving away from fuel entirely?

-When considering the potential use of future battery technology, range is a key issue for using batteries to power aircrafts.
+When considering the potential use of future battery technology and replacing jet fuel, range is a key issue for using batteries to power aircrafts.
 It might seem like a simple and logical solution to add more batteries to fly further, but as noted previously, this causes a vicious cycle of energy increase followed by weight increase.

 Another concern with existing battery technology is retaining energy as the battery ages.
 This is already an issue with EVs as older cars lose some of their range.
 While this is more of a nuisance for EVs (cars are still drivable with 20% range loss), an aircraft losing range is much more concerning, particularly since range loss tends to accelerate after 20%.